atomicjolt/open_assessments/README.md

     confidence_levels            - Whether or not to show confidence controls locale                       - Sets player language.
-Languages currently supported: "en" audio_recorder_timeout       - Maximum allowed audio recording length, should be a value of seconds.
+Languages currently supported: "en" audio_recorder_timeout       - Maximum allowed audio recording length, should be a value of seconds. unlock_prev                  - When the previous question should be available to the user.
+ALWAYS (always allow the user to view past questions, but not re-submit), NEVER (never allow the user to navigate to previous questions, except for N of M questions).

     // User settings
     role                         - The current user's role.
 This will control if certain controls show up.
 The server is still responsible for security.